 Playtime Scheduler

-Another great resource for finding pickleball near you are tennis centers and clubs.
+Another great resource for finding pickleball courts near you are tennis centers and clubs.
 The United States Tennis Association (USTA) has a tool online to find tennis centers near you.
-The majority of tennis clubs now include pickleball as one of their offerings.
+The majority of tennis clubs now include pickleball as one of their offerings and often have dedicated pickleball courts or they set them up on their tennis courts.
 Most have some kind of pickleball program these days and often have regular game times open to the public.
 If your local tennis center doesn’t have this information listed on their website, give them a call and ask about it.

 Facebook Groups

 Get connected with fellow local players by joining any local Facebook groups dedicated to playing pickleball in your area!
-Not only can these groups provide valuable information on where to find pickleball courts near you, but also provide an opportunity to meet new people who share your passion for the sport!
-These groups usually have a variety of members who can provide insight on where other players should go based on their preferences (indoor vs outdoor court, skill level, etc).
+Not only can these groups provide valuable information on where to find local pickleball courts near you, but also provide an opportunity to meet new people who share your passion for the sport!
+These groups usually have a variety of members who can provide insight on the local court, pickleball equipment, play times, and what places have open play.
 They also often post updates about upcoming tournaments in the area so you never miss out on any big events!

 Local Parks and Recreation Center

-Many local parks and recreation centers are now starting to offer pickleball courts.
+Many local parks and recreation centers are now starting to offer outdoor pickleball courts.
 Many communities in the United States have added pickleball to their list of available activities for residents.
-Look on their website or give them a call to see what’s available.
+Look on their website or give them a call to get court information.
 You may also be able to attend one of their clinics or classes if you’re a beginner.

 Pickleball clubs